Links on SoundGuys may earn us a commission. Learn more.

 When listening to music, it means you shouldn’t have too much trouble picking out the sounds of strings and lighter instruments from songs with more prominent bass lines.

-The Beyerdynamic TYGR 300 R don’t offer the greatest isolation in the world, but they’re not really designed for that.
-They’re open-backed headphones, so they won’t isolate you from the annoying noises of the home, like loud room mates or family, or TV in the other room, or traffic out the window.
+The Beyerdynamic TYGR 300 R doesn’t offer the greatest isolation in the world, but they’re not really designed for that.
+This open-backed pair of headphones won’t isolate you from the annoying noises of the home, like loud roommates or family, or TV in the other room, or traffic out the window.
 However, that also means you’ll have a harder time missing things like a ringing phone or doorbell.